 - On the “Other Learning Resources” page includes general resources to support you and opportunities for learning outside the classroom.

-- The “FAQs” page has frequently asked questions and answers to support you in learning remotely during Spring Quarter 2020.
+- The “FAQs” page has frequently asked questions and answers to support you in learning remotely.

 We understand there are personal, logistical, and financial challenges to these extraordinary measures.
 University leadership and your academic units are here to support you.
 Please look for communications and instructions from your home unit.

-Policies on Recording and Grading for Spring 2020
+Policies on Recording and Grading for Academic Year 2020-2021

 Health and Well-Being